pgilad/www.giladpeleg.com/content/blog/spring-boot-remote-jmx/index.md

 ![Local process application overview in JConsole](local-jar-jconsole-overview.png)

 Another very interesting feature, is the MBeans (managed beans).
 This will allow us to interact with our Actuator endpoints.

+> Please notice that Spring Boot > 2.2.x disables JMX exposure
+> by default and that you will need to add the following
+> setting to make it work: `spring.jmx.enabled=true`
+> (Thanks Christian Bach who added this tip :pray:)

 For example if we invoke our `ping` endpoint (Don't forget to swap the password to the new password), then we can see a list of recent traces that Spring Boot Actuator traced.
 This is found under the tab `MBeans -> org.springframework.boot -> Endpoint -> Httptrace -> Operations`.

 ![MBeans Actuator trace](jconsole-mbeans-trace.png)